Electrical Energy from Solid Waste

 24. Which of the following statements best describes the waste hierarchy concept?

-a) Prioritizing landfilling over recycling
+a) Prioritising landfilling over recycling

 b) Focusing on waste-to-energy as the primary solution